-

 (2) Consent for distribution of image. – Consent described in subdivision (3) of subsection (a) of this section does not imply or constitute evidence of consent described in subdivision (2) of that subsection.

-(c) To carry out the obligations of subsection (a) of this section, an online entity operator shall obtain all of the following, either from the user or entity seeking to publish the pornographic image or through other means:
+(c) To carry out the obligations of subsection (a) of this section, an online entity operator shall obtain all of the following from the user or entity seeking to publish the pornographic image or through other means:

-(1) A consent form created or approved by the Attorney General under subsection (d) of this section from each individual appearing in the pornographic image that includes:
+(1) Written consent from each individual appearing in the pornographic image that includes:

 a.
 The name, date of birth, and signature of the individual.